jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Tag:  Is a non-zero sequence of US-ASCII letters and numbers in lower case.

-Value:  Is the &lt;character-string> encoding of the value field as specified in {{!RFC1035}}, Section 5.1.
+Value:  The value field, expressed as a contiguous set of characters without interior spaces, or as a quoted string.
+See the the
+   <character-string> format specified in [RFC1035], Section 5.1,
+   but note that the value field contains no length byte and is not limited to 255 characters.

 ##  CAA issue Property